-Powder coated steel frame measures 1.5-inch in diameter, providing a sturdy base.
-Includes a full length gray polyethylene canopy that will keep your vehicle dry and protected from the sun.
+Powder-coated steel frame measures 1.5 inches in diameter, providing a sturdy base.
+Includes a full-length gray polyethylene canopy that will keep your vehicle dry and protected from the sun.
 Canopy has a zippered door that you can remove if desired.
 Easily transportable design, as it breaks down to a small size.

 Can be tricky for one person to assemble and disassemble.
 Price is on the high end.